The Dark Side: 12 Critical Disadvantages of Gig Economy (2025)

 Case Study 1: The Rideshare Reality Check

-Background: Marcus T., a 34-year-old former retail manager in Denver, transitioned to full-time Uber/Lyft driving in 2023 seeking schedule flexibility.
+Background: Marcus T., a 34-year-old former retail supervisor in Denver, transitioned to full-time Uber/Lyft driving in 2023 trying for schedule flexibility.

 Reality After 18 Months: